aimug-org/alc-docs/README.md

-# Austin LangChain Community Group Website 🌟
+# Austin LangChain Community Docs Site 🌟

 Welcome to the official repository for the Austin LangChain community group documentation website! 🤠